 4. Prime the wood

 With its high-solid content, primer helps fill in the wood grain, seals the surface and creates a smooth surface for the finish coat.
 Hence it’s essential to paint a layer of primer before you apply your first coat.
 Let it dry for at least an hour before moving on to the next stage.

 Yes, we’ve finally arrived at the most important step!
-Before you get all excited and start painting, it’s crucial to understand the differences between a paintbrush and a paint roller.
+Before you get all excited and start painting, it’s crucial to understand the differences between brushes and roller.

 For paintbrush: Best for smaller and detailed areas like trims, corners and crown moulding.
 Dip the bristle a quarter into the paint before transferring it to the wood.
-Remember to always keep a wet edge to prevent a lap mark.
+Remember to be careful when painting the trim and always keep a wet edge to prevent a lap mark.
 Finish painting the first coat before moving on to the second coat.

 For a smooth finish, it’s prudent to sand and apply a second coat of paint.
 Once you’re done painting the first coat, wait for at least two hours before you sand it — use #220 grit sandpaper — to bring down any inconsistencies.
 Note: Do not apply pressure to the sander or it’ll scrape off the layer of paint you’ve worked on.
 Then, take a tack cloth and gently run it across the surface.
 Check if the wood is clean and smooth before you finish with the final coat of paint.

-And voila, you just scored yourself a brand new furniture for your home!
+And voila, you just scored yourself a piece of brand new furniture for your home!

 What kind of paint can be used on wood?